 What have I seen?
 The two things I’ve seen most often are the deer and the rabbits.
-I can handle the rabbits and most of the time I can handle the deer, but I hate the deer when they decide to run across the street while I’m in the car, and that has happened a few times including right in front of the house.
+I can handle the rabbits and most of the time I can handle the deer, but I hate the deer when they decide to run across the street while I’m in the car, and that’s happened a few times including right in front of the house.

 I’ve seen squirrels, snakes, frogs, foxes, coyotes (or coy dogs; I can’t tell the difference but I hear we have both and they both have big paws), turkeys, turkey vultures (some of the biggest and ugliest things you’ve ever seen), skunks, opossum, those big fat fuzzy things that run very fast that might be groundhogs, the largest crows I’ve ever seen, moles, mice, and of all things something called a star faced mole, which ended up in our basement.
-The exterminator we called to come verify it didn’t believe us until he got to the house and looked at it, then said not only are they very rare but that it’s extremely rare that they end up in a house because they can’t see, which was why he didn’t believe my wife when she told him she thought that’s what it was (the Internet can be a wonderful thing but when I saw a picture of this thing I wasn’t very pleased).
+The town representative we called to come verify it didn’t believe us until he got to the house and looked at it, then said not only are they very rare but that it’s extremely rare that they end up in a house because they can’t see, which was why he didn’t believe my ex when she told him she thought that’s what it was (the internet can be a wonderful thing, but when I saw a picture of this thing I wasn’t very pleased).

 So I haven’t seen Bigfoot, and I haven’t seen a bear, which supposedly was running around this area a couple of summers ago, though slightly north of here.
 Based on some research, I don’t think there’s a bear in the swamp for two reasons: one, because bears don’t like swamps; two, because that sound I heard all those years ago didn’t sound like the kind of noise that bears in this area would make, or so I say.
-I know the noise didn’t come from a coyote because coyote sound like women screaming, and I know it wasn’t the fox because the foxes sound like little dogs.
+I know the noise didn’t come from a coyote or coy dog because they sound like women screaming, and I know it wasn’t the fox because the foxes sound like little dogs.

-My wife said she’s seen a quail, and of all things, we also think there might be some storks or cranes or whatever those things with the really long legs are from time to time, which we see at the lake.
-Strange, but for all the seagulls in the area, we’ve never seen one setting down in the neighborhood.
-But none of these things growl, so I know it’s none of them anyway.
+My ex said she saw a quail, and there might be some storks or cranes or whatever those things with the really long legs are from time to time, which I’ve seen at the lake.
+I’ve also seen an eagle once; I found that fascinating.
+Strange, but for all the seagulls in the area, we’ve never seen one in the neighborhood, but sometimes there’s lots of them in the Wegmans parking lot.
+None of these things growl, so I know the noise I heard that one time wasn’t one of them anyway.